osu-codeclub/carpentries-aug-2024/2b_dplyr.md

 To subset a data frame by keeping or removing certain columns, we can use the `select()` function.

-By default, this function will only keep the columns that you specify, which you typically do simply by listing those columns by name:
+By default, this function will only **keep the columns that you specify**, which you typically do simply by listing those columns by
+name:

 ``` r
 select(.data = gapminder, year, country, gdpPercap)